• Courses

 After all, GTM is a script injector that is a risk for a company (someone might add malicious code to GTM or a marketer might unintentionally add some untested code that breaks the website).
 Thus, the strict CTO has a full right to see GTM as a threat.

 In such cases, strict companies decide to adopt tracking codes that can be controlled only by developers and not allow marketers to break stuff.
 That’s when gtag.js looks like an appealing option.
-It’s better to have at least some sort of tracking setup rather the nothing at all.
+It’s better to have at least some sort of tracking setup rather than nothing at all.

 • User permissions (marketing can add codes, but only someone else (more experienced) can publish those changes)